MEX_2021-835

 Originally the practice of Taiko was generally frowned upon in higher society, but held an important role in rural life.
 To both honor and appease the gods, people drummed for a better harvest or more plentiful fishing.
 These Taiko pieces were handed down from generation to generation over several centuries.

-Eventually the Taiko sound was picked up for use in theater and religious ceremonies, but it wasn’t until the beginning of the 20th century that it took the form popularized in Japan and the West today.
-The modern style follows traditional techniques and rhythms, but elevates the emphasis of movement and performance aspects in order to evoke yamato damashi, which means the “spirit of ancient Japan”.
+Eventually the Taiko sound was picked up for use in theater and religious ceremonies, but it wasn’t until the beginning of the 20th century that it took the form popularized in Japan and the West today: the modern style follows traditional techniques and rhythms, but elevates the emphasis of movement and performance aspects in order to evoke yamato damashi, which means the “spirit of ancient Japan”.
 Nevertheless, it is still the pounding rhythms, which can overtake the beat of your heart and reach deep primal emotions.

 Today, in Japan, Taiko is played during the many religious festivals held in summer and autumn – each based on local traditions.
 Despite the apparent extroverted aspects of the performance, the drummers maintain a stoic attitude.
 It could be said that they hope to draw the attention of the gods to their city or village to ask for their consideration and benevolence.